JFK Reloaded

 JFK Reloaded is a 2004 first-person shooter game developed and published by Traffic Games.
 It simulates the 1963 assassination of John F. Kennedy according to the report of the Warren Commission.
 The player, controlling Lee Harvey Oswald, is tasked with recreating the three shots fired during the assassination and gains higher scores the more accurately they line up with the report.
 Shots can be reviewed in slow motion and from multiple viewpoints.

 Traffic Games founder Kirk Ewing envisioned a small-scale simulation of a historical event after leaving VIS Entertainment.
 He chose Kennedy's assassination over the Apollo 11 Moon landing in part due to the high amount of public domain information available on the former.
-A team of ten people worked in the game engine of Carmageddon to accurately recreate the event, taking several months each for research and development.
-Released on November 22, 2004, the 41st anniversary of the assassination, JFK Reloaded was denounced by public figures, including the spokesman for Kennedy's brother Ted.
+A team of ten people worked with the game engine of Carmageddon to accurately recreate the event, taking several months each for research and development.
+Released on November 22, 2004, the 41st anniversary of the assassination, JFK Reloaded was denounced by public figures, including a spokesman for Kennedy's brother Ted.